Women line up to get 'nevertheless, she persisted' tattoo

 "There were already people lining up at 11 even though it started at 3," Shawn Phelps, owner of the studio, told CNN.

-Graphic designer Chelsea Brink designed the phrase in three different variations, and three artists came in on their off.
+Graphic designer Chelsea Brink designed the phrase in three different variations, and three artists came in on their off day.
 There were about 150 people in line, but the artists had to stop after tattooing 70.

 "The three of us tattooed people from 3 p.m. until midnight, and then we couldn't do anymore," Phelps said.
 "We were running out of supplies."